 "Rent" an inexpensive Term Life Insurance policy to ensure that the dreams your loved ones have are financially possible - whether you're here to see it or not!

-Additionally, consider that low cost long-term care coverage can be, in some cases, a free benefit.
-How?
+Additionally, consider that low-cost long-term care coverage can be added to a cash value policy more inexpensively than buying a long-term care coverage independently.
 If an insured cannot perform 2 of the 6 activities of daily living, many policies offer a monthly benefit as much as 2% of the death benefit.
 Consider that a $250,000 death benefit would pay $5,000 per month in this example.
 Why buy an expensive, stand-alone long term care policy?

 Now I want to address a huge advantage that many Indexed Universal Life polices offer.
 It's not a difficult concept, nor is it easy to explain.
 So, I will refer to the example above.
 When the policy earns market credits, they are calculated on the full account value.
 Even though he received tax-free payments of $2,113,425, the market credits are calculated as if the money were still in policy.
 Technically, it is - as an account receivable.
 He's borrowing against the policy - not from the policy.
 For example, if the market credit was 5% that year, the policy would receive a credit of $2,113,425 x .05 = $105,671!
 What a benefit!